range-vs/lods-add/README.md

 # Lods Add

 ## English description
-The program is designed to work with the X-Ray SDK of any version.
-Tested on X-Ray SDK 0.7.
+The program is designed to work with the X-Ray SDK 0.7.
 It is a program for batch moving lodov from one location to another with offset position.

 ### Use: